pedroalmeida415/blender-checkpoint/README.md

 - [ ] Search for backups by description or version
 - [ ] Action button to undo last save
 - [ ] Action button to edit selected save description
+- [ ] Make checkpoints accessable from file explorer (Also improving "remove checkpoint" action, enabling it to delete the checkpoint from disk)
+- [ ] Display preview image of the checkpoint
+- [ ] Checkpoints of individual objects inside the Scene
 - [ ] Editable file/folder(s) pattern that gets versioned along with project (instead of just "/textures" folder)
 - [ ] Action button to delete unused backups that got removed but are still in disk (garbage collector)
 - [ ] Show size of each backup in the list